pancelor/pancelor.github.io/templates/posts/linecook.md

   <figcaption>obvious in retrospect: more conveyors!</figcaption>
 </figure>

-Following my nose toward tangible interactions also nicely fixed the bug in the previous gif: I made foods move based on what sort of conveyor belt they were on, instead of based on internal `dx`/`dy` variables and, tada! the bug is gone.
+Following my nose toward tangible interactions also elegantly fixed the bug in the previous gif: I made foods move based on what sort of conveyor belt they were on, instead of based on internal `dx`/`dy` variables and, tada! the bug disappeared.

 This also made me realize that I could get rid of his HUD idea entirely and instead just curve the conveyor belts around on-screen so that the foods would be eaten/scored/etc still within the physical world, instead of being teleported offscreen into some sort of ethereal HUD-zone.
 This _again_ immediately made the game more fun, more chaotic, and more surprising -- you can steal foods from the other side of the screen, while they're being scored!
 This is funny when it happens on accident the first time, but it can be used as a strategy to remove bad foods that you accidentally grabbed.